Optimal curing policy for epidemic spreading over a community network with heterogeneous population: Optimization for Networks with Equitable Partitions

-In Tab.~\ref{table:perfhet}, same performance evaluation has been reported \so{ for the same sample graph as above, but studying the case with more than two infection rate levels; specifically a central node can eventually infect each of its adjacent central node with a different infection rate, also the infection rate between a central node and a terminal community can vary from a subgraph to another}. \fdp{The infection rates are generated as uniform random variables} \so{with mean $\beta_0=1$ between the hubs and $\beta_1=0.3$ for each subgraph} (the results are averaged over $10$ instances).
-As seen, by \so{curing nodes with different curing policies} it is possible to attain lower costs at larger values of $k$.
+As seen there, by curing nodes with different curing policies it is possible to attain lower costs at larger values of $k$.
 This effect is depicted also in Fig.~\ref{fig:perf}.
-In particular, again, the $2D$ curing rates output of \texttt{SDPT3 (2D)} and \texttt{OptimalThreshold2D} show similar performance and the optimal curing rate of terminal communities appears insensitive to the increase of the terminal communities size.
+In particular, again, the $2D$ curing rates output of \texttt{SDPT3~(2D)} and \texttt{OptimalThreshold2D} show similar performance and the optimal curing rate of terminal communities appears insensitive to the increase of the terminal communities size. \fdpr{We observe that the relative advantage of the \texttt{SDPT3} tends to increase with the size of the terminal communities.}

-\subsection{Conclusions}
+\fdpr{In the final set of experiments we study the case of a complete bipartite graph.} \rev{We consider that the community whose curing rate is $\delta_0$, to which we refer to as the central community, has a fixed dimension $k_0=50$; instead, for the so-called terminal community, with $\delta_1$ curing rate, we consider increasing size $k_1=1, 50, 100, 150, 200$}. \rev{In Fig.~\ref{ratioBip}a) we report on the ratio between the cost obtained by using the uniform curing policy, namely $U_u$, and the optimal cost $U^*$ obtained by means of the~\texttt{OptimalThreshold2D}, in the case of equal coefficients $c_0=c_1=1$}. \rev{As expected, we can see that when $k_1=1$ we obtain an advantage in the use of the two-level curing strategy.
+Clearly, when the two communities have the same size there is no difference between the two costs; the ratio starts to grow again as the asymmetry in terms of communities dimensions, starts to increase again.}

+\rev{In Fig.~\ref{ratioBip}b), we compare the effect of having two different cost coefficients, precisely $c_1=4 c_0$, with the case where they are the same, namely $c_0=c_1=1$, considering that their total amount is given and fixed a priori, that is $c_0+c_1=2$.
+A bias in the cost coefficient towards terminal community has a beneficial consequence because the optimal cost is lower than the case of equal coefficients, the advantage increases the larger the size of the terminal community.
+However, it is interesting to note that we would have obtained the same optimal cost if we interchanged the two coefficients, namely $c_0=4c_1$ (see example \ref{subset:example}).
+Basically, due to the specific topology of the network, we have an advantage in considering different cost coefficients for the two communities, instead of having them equal, if their total sum is fixed. }

+\section{Conclusions}